 Last year was a true test of how churches would stay connected amidst a pandemic.
-You and many other churches worldwide proved your resilience and ability to remain engaged with your people by pivoting to a digital strategy using church technology.
+You and many other churches worldwide proved your resilience and ability to remain engaged with your people by pivoting to online worship services using technological advancements.

 Sixty-nine percent of you told us in a pre-Church Disrupt survey that you wanted to hear more about the future of Church technology.
 So, at Church Disrupt 2021, we’d made sure to incorporate breakout sessions led by innovative church leaders and staff from around the country.

 The Future of Church Technology and How It Can Help Your Ministry Make Its Mark

 Our very own Pushpay CEO, Molly Matthews, took a deep dive into the future of technology and how technology innovations will continue the growth of your church family and ministry.
 She focused on major pain points we see in the Church – engagement, tool fatigue, and nurturing communities – and explains how Pushpay’s church technology can help bridge the gap between you and these challenges.